EasyEyes/remote-calibrator/README.md

 ## Getting Started

-To use RemoteCalibrator, you can add the following line into the `<head>` of your HTML file.
+To use Remote Calibrator, you can add the following line into the `<head>` of your HTML file.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/remote-calibrator@latest"></script>